 Notes

-- You'll want the grill to be completely hot before adding your steaks.
+- Your grill should be completely hot before adding steaks.

 - I always recommend enjoying steaks when they are cooked to medium-rare, but the USDA recommends cooking meat to an internal temperature of 145°F (63°C), which is medium-well.
 Use your best judgment.